ronzeiller/Simple-MySQLi/README.md

 # Simple MySQLi - MySQLi Wrapper

+Forked from WebsiteBeaver/Simple-MySQLi(https://github.com/WebsiteBeaver)

+A big thanks to WebsiteBeaver for their great work on this library.
+This project aims to continue and expand upon the original work, providing additional features and enhancements while maintaining its simplicity and efficiency.

+Contributions and suggestions are always welcome to help improve the library and ensure its usability for a wide range of database operations in PHP applications.

+**WebsiteBeaver:**

 Using MySQLi prepared statements is a great way to prevent against SQL injection, but it can start feeling tedious after a while.
 I thought this could be improved a little, which is why wanted to create an easy to use MySQLi database wrapper, while also ensuring that the SQL queries aren't broken up into proprietary syntactic sugar chaining.
 This way, so you can have extremely concise code, while still keeping your SQL syntax intact.
 The purpose of this class is to make using plain SQL queries as enjoyable as possible, without being an ORM.
 In a lot of ways, I modeled this class after what I believe the general syntax for vanilla MySQLi/PDO should be.

 I specifically chose MySQLi over PDO to have the versatiliy to use MySQL-specific features.
 Currently, the only ones I'm using are [mysqli::info](http://php.net/manual/en/mysqli.info.php) and proper closing/freeing methods.
 Unfortunately, asynchronous queries don't have support for prepared statements yet, so I'll wait until they do to implement them.